 Keep in mind that puberty and growth spurts can temporarily affect a child’s coordination and balance.
 This is why it is so important to make sure your child is training with the right coaches, and working with the right trainers.
 Make sure they are developing a solid foundation of proper techniques and movements.
 The lack there of is often what causes the injuries.

-Swimming – this still continues to have one of the lowest rates for injuries.
+This still continues to have one of the lowest rates for injuries.
 Again, you do need to be cautious about bumping your head in the pool, and over exerting your shoulders.
 But with the proper training and coaching ,this is a great sport that can be enjoyed year round, and it is an important skill-set to have throughout your life.

-Volleyball – this is a great team sport that can be enjoyed almost anywhere you can put up a net – the beach, the backyard, indoors, outdoors, etc. While this sport may be lower impact than others, you do need to be careful with serving and diving for the ball.
+This is a great team sport that can be enjoyed almost anywhere you can put up a net – the beach, the backyard, indoors, outdoors, etc. While this sport may be lower impact than others, you do need to be careful with serving and diving for the ball.
 Wearing the proper knee pads, and learning the proper serving, setting and bumping techniques will keep your child injury free and having fun.

-Track/Cross-Country – again, running is very good for the body.
+Again, running is very good for the body.
 Building endurance, confidence, and working on your breathing techniques has its definite advantages.
 You do need to be cautious of ankle or foot injuries, but with proper footwear and a knowledgeable coach, this is a great option for many teens, and running is something that can be enjoyed well beyond the school-aged years.

-Golf – again, this low impact sport can be enjoyed for a lifetime!
+Again, this low impact sport can be enjoyed for a lifetime!
 Do you know how many business deals happen on a golf course? – A Lot!
 Recently 93% of executives surveyed said that playing golf with a business associate was a good way to establish a better relationship.
 Learning the proper handgrip, stance, and swing now, just might continue to benefit you later on in life as well.
 And once achieved, you can enjoy this sport well into your adult senior years.
 You do need to be careful not to strain or injure any muscles in your back, shoulders, or elbows, so training with a responsible coach to learn proper form is key.

-Tennis – again, this is another great sport that can be enjoyed well beyond your school-aged years!
+Again, this is another great sport that can be enjoyed well beyond your school-aged years!
 Shoulder, elbow, and back injuries can occur if your technique and swing are not done correctly.
 But training with the right coaches will allow you to play this game solo, or in double matches.
 Tennis is great option for last minute pick-up with friends, or there are many leagues and clubs beyond your typical school teams that are offered well into your adult senior years.

 Check out What You Need To Know Before Registration for additional things to consider, and important questions to ask a new potential coach.